 The Squires rehearsed at the house of Effie Smith (whom they'd backed up on "Guiding Angel") and her husband John Criner (soon to become road manager of the Valiants and then manager of the Olympics).
 One day, Effie and John heard Dewey Terry and Don Bowman singing a duet and enticed them to record that way, meaning there'd only be a two-way split of any money, not a six-way.

 Criner had a couple of little labels (Shade and Spot), and these are where the first "Don And Dewey" recordings appeared.
 They were both issued around January 1957, but I'm not sure which was first.
 "Miss Sue" and "My Heart Is Aching" were vocals released on Shade, while "Slummin'" and "Fiddlin' The Blues" were instrumentals.
 Don Harris (as Don Bowman subsequently called himself; Chester thinks that "Harris" was his real name) played the electric violin and guitar; Dewey Terry played piano and overdubbed bass.
 These records did poorly, mostly because Criner didn't know how to successfully market them.

 Robert "Bumps" Blackwell (an A&R man for Art Rupe's Specialty label) took Don & Dewey to Specialty, where they started off with the frenetic "Jungle Hop."
 While their recordings didn't do all that well, the songs that they wrote were recorded extensively by others.
-"I'm Leaving It All Up To You" was a #1 Pop hit for Dale & Grace in 1963; "Farmer John" was a Top 20 hit for the Premiers in 1964 and was also done by Neil Young; "Big Boy Pete" became a smash for the Olympics; "Justine" made the charts by the Righteous Brothers (who patterned their act after Don & Dewey).
+"I'm Leaving It All Up To You" was a #1 Pop hit for Dale & Grace in 1963; "Farmer John" was a Top 20 hit for the Premiers in 1964 and was also done by Neil Young; "Big Boy Pete" became a smash for the Olympics; and "Justine" made the charts by the Righteous Brothers (who patterned their act after Don & Dewey).
 Note that "KoKo Joe" isn't the same song as the one later done by Jerry Reed.